Manamongods/Precision-Surface-Effects/README.md

 # Unity Surface Sounds

-Allows you to find audioClips in Unity depending on what a spherecast or raycast hits, aka footstep sounds.
-You could alternatively find it using `GetCollisionSurfaceType(Collision collision)`, but since Collisions don't know any MeshCollider's triangleIndex it can't discern between submeshes.
+Allows different sounds for footsteps and collisions depending on Terrain splats or MeshRenderer materials.

 Uses: https://github.com/garettbass/UnityExtensions.ArrayDrawer for some reorderability